-In this semester the students would be working for 15 weeks (25 days) in an agency/ association/ trade union/ NGO that works for unorganized labour force.
-The students, through this fieldwork get introduced to how an agency functions and see how practice in Social Work is exercised in different areas of unorganized labor force.
-They are encouraged to take up Social Welfare models that aims at tapping government services such as aadhar card, ration card, voter ID, job/ labor cards and providing them to the community.
-Apart from that the students would work with the apex bodies in creating community programs that benefit the area they work with.
+In this semester the students would be working for 15 weeks (26 days) in an agency/NGO of their choice.
+The students, through this fieldwork get introduced to how an agency functions and see how practice in Social Work is exercised in different areas of social work.
+They are encouraged to apply the social work methods in the organisations that they are placed in.
 The students are graded for their learnings through a fieldwork manual which is printed as a separate manual for them to be followed.
 Some of the tasks to be done are highlighted below.

 - 1. Familiarization with agency and develop an agency profile with focus on:

-- 1.1 Organizational genesis, organizational types and structure, ideological orientation, programmes and policies
+- 1.1 Organizational genesis, organizational types and structure, ideological orientation, policies and programmes

 - 1.2 Client group/s

 - 1.3 Problems are being focused

 - 1.4 Services are being provided

 - 1.5 The role of social worker

 - 1.6 Network with other agencies.

-- 2. Observe agency functioning - 3.
-Practice the methods of working with individuals and groups in the agency. - 4.
-Practice the Skills in observation, listening, group discussion and report writing. - 5.
-Assist the organization wherever desirable in its ongoing interventions. - 6.
-Seek guidance from agency supervisor and attend weekly Individual Conference with field work supervisor. - 7.
-Minimum 25 Visits need to carryout - 8.
-Students Required to Learn following components i - 8.1 Aims and Objectives of the Organization, Organization Structure, Sources of Funding, Genesis and Types of Organization, Problems faced by the Organization, - 8.2Legal Status of the Organization - 8.3Functions of Social Work.
+- 2. Observe agency functioning

+- 3. Practice the methods of working with individuals and groups in the agency.

+- 4. Practice the Skills in observation, listening, group discussion and report writing.

+- 5. Assist the organization wherever desirable in its ongoing interventions.

+- 6. Seek guidance from agency supervisor and attend weekly Individual Conference with field work supervisor.

+- 7. Minimum 26 Visits need to carryout

+- 8. Students Required to Learn following components i

+- 8.1 Aims and Objectives of the Organization, Organization Structure, Sources of Funding, Genesis and Types of Organization, Problems faced by the Organization,

+- 8.2 Legal Status of the Organization

+- 8.3 Functions of Social Work.

-SWT 5623- TRIBAL VISIT
+SWTV6622-TRIBAL VISIT

-CampMarks/Credits: 50/2
+Camp Marks/Credits:50/2

 During Semester VI of the course, the Social Work department would organize a residential Tribal Visit for 5 to 7 days duration in the Tribal areas.
 Every student is expected to attend it as a part of course requirement.
 The organizing of Tribal visit would acquaint the students with Tribal scenario, living conditions, problems and issues of the Tribal society.
-The camp would be planned to provide ample opportunities for students to fine tune their interpersonal relationship Skills through the Process of group dynamics and achieve a harmonious blend of learning and work.
+The camp would be planned to provide ample opportunities for students to fine tune their interpersonal relationship skills through the process of group dynamics and achieve a harmonious blend of learning and work.

 Objectives Learning Outcomes Course

-Evaluatio

-n
+Evaluation

-To provide exposure of realities oflife Able to be acquainted with Total Marks: 50 in Tribal societies rural and tribal scenario and their socio-economic aspects To understand the Tribal social culture, and livelihood system, its Able to be familiarized with patterns group dynamics and power structures in Tribal To understand the geographical, Community economic and political features, needs and problems of Tribal Community Able to hone Skills rapport formation, situational To observe living conditions, housing, analysis and awareness water supply and other amenities in generation through Tribal areas stimulating group living To sharpen the Skills of rapport Able to acquire and develop formation, situational analysis and attitudes helpful for effective awareness generation team work experience group-living and develop attitudes conducive for Able to learning the Skill effective team work sand art of organizing and managing activities events relating to camp and
+To provide exposure of realities of lifein Tribal societies To understand the Tribal social system, its culture, and livelihood patterns To understand the geographical, economic and political features, needs and problems of Tribal Community To observe living conditions, housing, water supply and other amenities in Tribal areas To sharpen the Skills of rapport formation, situational analysis and Total Marks:50

+awareness generation

+To experience group-living and develop attitudes conducive for effective team work